 - i.
-As the County and National Economy rebounds from the negative effect of COVID 19 pandemic, it's expected that in the medium term, the macroeconomic framework underpinning the strategy will remain stable during the medium term period.
-Forecasted GCP, GDP growth rates and variables such as inflation rates, interest rates amongst others are expected to remain stable in the medium term. - ii.
-The macro-economic framework underpinning the 2021/2022-2023/2024 MTDS is consistent with projections included in the 2021 County Fiscal Policy Strategy Paper. - iii.
-The political, social and economic environment is expected to remain favorable during the implementation of the strategy; - iv.
-As per the constitution, the national government is expected to guarantee county government loans; and - v.
-The National Treasury is expected to sustain the efforts towards minimizing the delays in disbursement of equitable share transfers and other factors which might lead to escalation of demand for short-term finance by the counties.
+There will be constant growth of own revenues upon full implementation of the revenue raising measures.
+Low resource mobilization affecting both the OSR and equitable share.
+This may lead to pending bills by closure of the financial year and expose the County Government to huge pending bills - ii.
+The procurement will be tagged to actual cash flow - iii.
+The county will maintain a realistic balanced budget - iv.
+The county will continue strengthening internal control systems - v.
+The macro-economic framework underpinning the 2022/2023-2024/2025 MTDS is consistent with projections included in the 2022 County Fiscal Policy Strategy Paper. - vi.
+The political, social and economic environment is expected to remain favorable during the implementation of the strategy; - vii.
+As per the constitution, the national government is expected to guarantee county government loans; and - viii.
+The National Treasury is expected to sustain the efforts towards minimizing the delays in disbursement of equitable share transfers and other factors which might lead to escalation of demand for short-term finance by the county.